 To reach someone in Campus Ministry at the Water Tower Campus, please find the directory here.

-Beginning on October 12th, Tuesday afternoon masses will resume at the Water Tower Campus each week at 12:10PM in the All Saints Chapel, located on the third floor of the Terry Student Center.
+Weekday Mass is celebrated on Tuesdays at the Water Tower Campus each week at 12:10PM in All Saints Chapel, located on the third floor of the Terry Student Center.
+Please check signage at the chapel for the most up to date schedule or contact Fr.
+Jerry Overbeck, SJ.

 For more information about liturgies and programs at the Health Sciences Campus, click here.